-- It is the Judge's opinion which eventually sets the standard for the breed just as it is the 4.1.
-Judge's behaviour which sets the standard of behaviour for competitors, and eventually the public's opinion of The Australian Stock Horse Society. - 4.2.
+- 4.1.
+It is the Judge's opinion which eventually sets the standard for the breed just as it is the Judge's behaviour which sets the standard of behaviour for competitors, and eventually the public's opinion of The Australian Stock Horse Society. - 4.2.
 Judges have a certain responsibility and obligation. - 4.3.
 The Judge must give a totally honest, fair and unbiased opinion at all times. - 4.4.
 The Judge must award prizes according to the type of class and the horse's performance on the day. - 4.5.
 The Judge must arrive at the venue at least 30 minutes prior to the commencement time and advise organisers on arrival. - 4.6.
 The Judge must be clear, concise, courteous and tolerant with Stewards and competitors & shall not engage in conduct that may bring the sport into disrepute. - 4.7.
 The Judge should set the standard, not only in dress by being clean, neat and tidy but also in behaviour by being polite and courteous - 4.7.1.
-Judges dress should be in keeping with working with horses; OH&S; and be practical/ functional for show ring conditions i.e. footwear, hats, etc. Judges attire is to be the same as competitors: - clean, neat and tidy, at a standard in accordance with the status of the event. - 4.8.
-Judges should refrain from smoking or using mobile telephones whilst judging. - Judges must not be under the influence of alcohol or mind altering drugs.
-4.9. - 4.10.
-The Judge should not be a competitor, exhibitor or inspect or discuss any horse entered in the event in which he/she officiates. - A judge shall not adjudicate any class where a conflict of interest exists between the judge 4.11. and any competitor in the class. - 4.12.
-For the purpose of rule 4.11 a conflict of interest shall be deemed to exist in the following circumstances: - 4.12.1.
-Where a horse competing in the class is owned or trained by the judge or any person with whom the judge is associated
+Judges dress should be in keeping with working with horses; OH&S; and be practical/ functional for show ring conditions i.e. footwear, hats, etc. Judges attire is to be the same as competitors: clean, neat and tidy, at a standard in accordance with the status of the event. - 4.8.
+Judges should refrain from smoking or using mobile telephones whilst judging. - 4.9.
+Judges must not be under the influence of alcohol or mind altering drugs. - 4.10.
+Judges may compete in alternate disciplines to what they are judging provided there is no event clashes.
+Disciplines are considered to be Campdrafting, Dressage, Show Jumping and Show events (including feature events).